mikeolaniyi/Visualization_Gallery/README.md

 # Visualizatio Gallery

-The following images are visualization that i plotted in a project at the some point.
+The following images are visualization that i plotted in a project at some point.
 KIndly go through it and drop a comment.

 <img width="960" alt="Screenshot 2023-04-13 15 47 47" src="https://github.com/mikeolaniyi/Visualization_Gallery/assets/120651356/4bee4e5e-69a0-438d-8f88-1ce5e0570b1a">